sengt/opsworks-logstash-ea/README.md

 * Elasticsearch - available via ssh on the public internet, otherwise only reachable by Kibana and Logstash instances
 * Logstash - available only via ssh on the public internet

 We're going to accomplish this with a very basic VPC setup and some security groups.
-You could go further and put Elasticsearch and Logstash into a private subnet with appropriate NAT rules.
+You could go further and put Elasticsearch and Logstash into a private subnet with appropriate NAT rules, but that requires a more involved VPC setup.

 #### Create VPC